 Breadth-first patterns can produce dramatic results in responses with a high degree of repetition: it’s not uncommon to see breadth batching run 15x faster and use 75% less memory than classic GraphQL Ruby execution.
 However – gains are relative.
 A flat tree with no lists will see little difference.
 A list of 2 resolving one field each will see a small gain, while a list of 100 resolving ten fields each will likely see dramatic results.

-The downside is that many of GraphQL-Ruby’s “bonus features” – beyond the behavior described in the GraphQL Specification – add non-trivial latency when used.
+The downside is that many of GraphQL-Ruby’s “bonus features” – those that go beyond the behavior described in the GraphQL Specification – add non-trivial overhead when used.
 So, the task ahead is to “lift the ceiling” of performance in GraphQL-Ruby while retaining as much compatibility as possible and supporting a gradual transition to this new runtime engine.

 The new execution engine is enabled with two steps: